Blue Cross and Blue Shield of Oklahoma is the best health insurance company in Oklahoma. Silver plans start at $485 per month before discounts.

 Pros of short-term health insurance in OK

 • Cheap rates: Short-term plans typically have cheap rates.
-Many plans cost just a couple hundred dollars per month or less.
+Many plans cost just a couple hundred dollars per month or less if you're young and healthy.

 • Plans sold year-round: You can get short-term coverage at any time during the year.
 You don't need to wait for open enrollment to buy a plan.